 Lost in the milestone’s glare, this was the second no-hitter of catcher McFarland’s career.
 The conclusion of the twin-bill was decidedly underwhelming, a 3-3 tie called on account of darkness.
 Saving the best for last, Callahan effectively concluded his career as a pitcher.
 He won his last season outing, for a 16-14 record.
 In 1903 he appeared in just three games, his ERA swelling ominously.
 Jimmy, who at one point had played every position except catcher, and was a fairly good hitter, transitioned to becoming a position player, spending most of his subsequent time at third base and second base.

-This article was published in SABR’s “No-Hitters” (2017), edited by Bill Nowlin.
+An earlier version of this article was published in SABR’s “No-Hitters” (2017), edited by Bill Nowlin.

 2 “One Shutout and One Tie,” St. Paul Globe, September 21, 1903: 8.